The package fcron 1 is integral part of IPFire and it controls the job scheduling of the system.

 Tutorial on how to configure fcron to run custom scripts

-This section was lifted from a post in IPFire forum 2, with slight modifications.
+This section was lifted from a post in the IPFire community 2, with some modifications.

-This tutorial follow the approach of setting up a separate user, here called fcronuser, and use it for running scripts, including those that require root permissions.
-This keeps the custom scripts separated from the system scripts to prevent any loss during an IPFire update.
+This tutorial follows the approach of setting up a separate user, fcronuser, for running custom scripts, including those that require root permissions.
+This keeps custom scripts separate from system scripts to prevent any loss during an IPFire update.

--ddefines the home directory as /, although no home directory is created for system users it is specified in the passwd file;
+-d defines the home directory as /, although no home directory is created for system users it is specified in the /etc/passwd file;

 fcronuser is a logical name but it can be whatever you want, as long as it is not already in use.

-If you need a place for your scripts, it is a good idea to ommit the -d switch and set the -m switch instead.
-That will create a directory /home/fcronuser where you can put the scripts into.
-Take a look at the example under step 4 i.e.
+If you need a place for your scripts, it is a good idea to replace the -d / switch with the -m switch instead.
+This will create a directory /home/fcronuser where you can put your scripts.
+Scroll down to Step 4 for fcrontab example executing scripts.

-The entry in the /etc/passwd file should look something like:
+The entry in /etc/passwd should look something like:

-If you have set the -d switch.
-In case of setting the -m switch instead, it will look like:
+If you have set the -m switch instead, it will look like:

-The uid and gid will be dependent on what other users are already created on your system.
+Note: the UID and GID will be dependent on what other users are already created on your system.

 ## Allow fcronuser to use sudo without a password